ra7z/Dota-2/README.md

 Matchmaking notifications on Linux
 ----------------------------------

-On Linux, Dota 2 will use the `notify-send` and `play` commands to notify the user when a match becomes available.
+On Linux, Dota 2 will use the `notify-send` and `aplay` commands to notify the user when a match becomes available.

 Conduct
 -------